titobzzz/titobzzz/README.md

 👯‍♀️ I'm looking to collaborate on...

-🤔 I'm looking for help with mentorship and interships
+🤔 I'm looking for help with Jobs and mentorships

 ⚡️ Fun fact - i design too